geomagpy/magpy/README.md

 1-minute data is written, then also a DKA file will be created containing K values separately.
 Please check the INTERMAGNET format specifications for further details on DKA, README and IAF formats.

-#### 3.3.3 The new INTERMAGNET CDF fromat (IMAGCDF)
+#### 3.3.3 The INTERMAGNET CDF fromat (IMAGCDF)

-The IMAGCDF format can contain several data sets from different instruments represented by different time columns.
+The IMAGCDF format has been developed for archiving specifically one-second definitive geomagnetic data products.
+It can contain several data sets from different instruments, eventually associated to different time columns.
 Typical examples are scalar data with lower sampling resolution as vector data and/or temperature data in lower resolution.
-MagPy's IMAGCDF library will read all those data sets and, by default, will only use the most detailed time column which typically is GeomagneticVectorTimes.
-Low resolution data will refer to this new time column and "missing values" will be represented as NaN.
+If the contents refer to different time column then by default only data from the highest resolution time series will be loaded, which typically is GeomagneticVectorTimes.
+If the data set contains time columns of different length, then you will find detailed information about them within header 'FileContents'.
+Using option *select* you can specifically load these data sets as shown below.
+Please note: If all data refers to a single time column then all data will be read and 'FileContents' remains empty.

+The general IMAGCDF read command looks as follows

+        data = read('/path/to/IMAGCDF/*.cdf')

+If the IMAGCDF archive contains contents referring to different time columns, then 'FileContents' will give you some information about them.
 The select options allows you to specifically load lower resolution data like scalar or temperature readings.

+        print(data.header.get('FileContents')
-        data = read('/path/to/IMAGCDF/*.cdf', select='scalar')
+        sdata = read('/path/to/IMAGCDF/*.cdf', select='scalar')
+        tdata = read('/path/to/IMAGCDF/*.cdf', select='temperature')

 When writing IMAGCDF files MagPy is using np.nan as fill value for missing data.
 You can change that by providing a different fill value using the option fillvalue:

         data.write('/path/to/export/', format_type='IMAGCDF', fillvalue=99999.0)

+When writing IMAGCDF files with contents based on different time columns you will need to use options *scalar* and *environment*.

+        data.write('/path/to/export/', format_type='IMAGCDF', scalar=sdata, environment=tdata)

-MagPy is generally exporting IMAGCDF version 1.2 data files.
+MagPy is generally exporting IMAGCDF version 1.2.1 data files.
 Additionally, MagPy is also supports flagging information to be added into the IMAGCDF structure (IMAGCDF version 1.3, work in progress):

         data.write('/path/to/export/', format_type='IMAGCDF', addflags=True)